xiaooubai/COMP-598-Final-Project/data/random_selection/README.md

 4. covid: Mention about the coronavirus.

 5. transition: Any post making a reference to the process of transitioning from Biden to Trump or its consequences, whether it's positive or negative.
+Includes cabinet.

 6. dissatisfaction: Any form of condemnation or negative critique from one side about another.